-Funding for small projects will continue in 2020, supporting research projects that focus on specific issues of direct and immediate practical importance to the health and wellbeing of the Thoroughbred.
+Funding for small projects will resume in 2022, supporting research projects that focus on specific issues of direct and immediate practical importance to the health and wellbeing of the Thoroughbred.

 The grants are open to individuals based in veterinary schools and institutes, but are also intended to be accessible to veterinary practitioners and others working in the Thoroughbred racing and breeding industry.